 5 Tips To Grow Cat Palm And Areca Palm Indoors

 All palm plants require the same conditions to grow in a healthy manner.
 Here are some of the tips to keep in mind while growing a palm -

 Both Areca Palm and Cat Palm need plenty of light to grow.
 The plants should be kept near a window or in a well-lit room so that they receive as much sunlight as they can.

 Palm plants should be watered regularly, but this does not mean they like to be left in stagnant water.

 Ensure that the soil is dry between watering sessions to avoid overwatering.
 Draw up a schedule to avoid underwatering, too.

 Fertilizer should be fed to the palm plants as and when required.
 This will depend on the fertilizer you are using, so a bit of prior research will be enough to know how much food your indoor plant needs.

 Palm plants do not like cold weather and should be kept in a warm area of the house, especially during winter.
 However, do not keep the plant directly in front of a heat vent or near drafts.

 The Areca Palm can withstand pruning, and so can the Cat Palm.
 But keep in mind that the shape of the leaves will shape once you regularly prune the brown or yellowish edges of the plant.

 The size of the Cat Palm resembles a bush, which makes it an excellent houseplant in terms of size but other than that, having this easy-to-care-for plant will surely brighten up your living area with its fluffy fronds.

 There is no one palm that can be labeled as the best plant, as it all depends on your needs and preferences.
 Not all palm plants are alike, even within the space type of palm!

 Yes, it does, but the palm prefers indirect sunlight to direct light.
 It would suit the palm to be kept in a place with lots of sunlight as the cat plant needs more sunlight than the average palm.

 Apart from being an attractive plant with little maintenance needs, the Cat Palm also purifies the air of the room in which it is kept!

 If you prefer to keep your palm trees outside, it is best to keep them inside during the winter and fall.
-Palm trees do not tolerate the cold weather and would do well if kept somewhere warm during the months when the air gets windy or chilly.
+Palm trees do not tolerate cold weather and would do well if kept somewhere warm during the months when the air gets windy or chilly.